 Competitive Parity Approach

-This approach is followed by organisations whose product is well established and operating in market with predictable sales pattern.
-Organisations following this approach compare their advertising spending with that of its competitors.
-As the organisation is aware of how much its competitors are spending in advertising, it can logically decide its advertising budget either equal, more, or less to that of the competitors.
+This approach is followed by organizations whose product is well established and operating in market with predictable sales pattern.
+Organizations following this approach compare their advertising spending with that of its competitors.
+As the organization is aware of how much its competitors are spending in advertising, it can logically decide its advertising budget either equal, more, or less to that of the competitors.

-Here considering competitors advertising budget organisation should consider its objectives too, as the competitors objectives may not be similar or comparable.
+Here considering competitors advertising budget organization should consider its objectives too, as the competitors objectives may not be similar or comparable.

 Objectives and Task Approach

-This approach is followed by big organisations having well defined marketing objectives, and business goals.
+This approach is followed by big organizations having well defined marketing objectives, and business goals.
 Following this approach advertiser can correlate its advertising spending to marketing objectives.
-In long term this correlation is important to keep organisational spending focused on business goals.
+In long term this correlation is important to keep organizational spending focused on business goals.

-It is difficult for small business organisations to invest heavily in advertising.
-Small business organisation's advertising spending depends more on their affordability.
+It is difficult for small business organizations to invest heavily in advertising.
+Small business organization's advertising spending depends more on their affordability.
 According to this approach advertisers base their advertising budget on what they can afford.

 Market Share Approach

 Similar to competitive parity approach, the market share approach bases its advertising spending on external market trends.
 With this method a business equates its market share with its advertising expenditures.